I recently spoke at the Melbourne Law School’s Health Law and Ethics Network, on the subject of surrogacy and ethics. Below is my speech.

 Finally, that there is no entitlement to a child, but that the desire for a child is understandable, and might be considered natural.

-We’ll hear today about surrogacy being potentially exploitative, and risky, for the women and children involved.
+Surrogacy can be potentially exploitative, and risky, for the women and children involved.
 I completely agree that it can be both those things.
 I think there’s a dichotomy whereby surrogacy must be considered either rainbows and sunshine, or exploitative, risky and terrible.
 I think there’s a lot of room in the middle, to talk about surrogacy being something that is both risky and really amazing, and that the answer is to ensure there is proper regulation to protect the rights of the child and the bodily autonomy of women.
 I also believe there is an opportunity to build a best-practice model of surrogacy, which ensures the best interests of the child remain paramount and the surrogates’ bodily autonomy is protected, and that this is achieved through regulation, education, appropriate support and counselling with qualified professionals, a robust legal process and encouraging Australians to pursue surrogacy within our own borders, where we can regulate and support the participants appropriately.

 I’m focusing on the first concept, that women have bodily autonomy and can express that as surrogates.
 I will touch on the other two concepts, and they are all important and intertwined in a surrogacy arrangement, but my focus today will be on the fact that a woman’s right to choose to be a surrogate is inalienable from her right to express bodily autonomy and is an expression of motherhood in itself.